D.K. Metcalf Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Matchup vs. Green Bay

-- Metcalf's 59 receiving yards in his one matchup against the Packers are 11.5 fewer than his over/under for Sunday's game.
+- Metcalf put up 59 receiving yards in his one career matchup against the Packers, 10.5 fewer than his over/under for Sunday's game.

-- Metcalf did not have a touchdown catch in that matchup against the Packers.
+- Metcalf did not have a touchdown catch in that contest against the Packers.

-- The Packers are giving up 227.7 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The Packers are allowing 227.7 passing yards per game this year, the NFL's seventh-ranked pass defense.

-- The Packers have surrendered 15 touchdowns through the air (1.7 per game).
-They are 19th in the league in that category.
+- At 1.7 passing TDs allowed per game, the Packers defense is ranked 19th in the NFL.

 Recent Performances

-- In his Week 8 outing against the Jaguars, Metcalf was targeted six times, totaling 43 yards on six receptions while scoring two touchdowns.
+- Against the Jaguars in Week 8, Metcalf was targeted six times and picked up 43 yards on six receptions while scoring two touchdowns.

-- Metcalf has put up 197 yards over his last three games (65.7 per game) with three touchdowns, reeling in 14 passes on 18 targets.
+- During his last three games, Metcalf's 14 catches (on 18 targets) have led to 197 receiving yards (65.7 per game) and three touchdowns.

 Metcalf's Seattle Teammates